Skip to Main Content

 U.S. Bank vs. SMB Compass

-While SMB Compass and U.S. Bank offer a variety of business loan products, SMB Compass stands out with availability across 49 states, transparency in its lending process and short-term financing options.
-The shortest repayment term available from U.S. Bank is two years and a prepayment fee may be assessed, but SMB Compass offers repayment terms as short as six months.
+While SMB Compass and U.S. Bank offer a variety of business loan products, SMB Compass stands out with availability across 49 states, transparency in its lending process and short-term and long-term financing options.
+Its terms range from six months to 25 years.
+The shortest repayment term available from U.S. Bank is two years, and a prepayment fee may be assessed.

-Unlike U.S. Bank, SMB Compass clearly outlines its criteria and shares its range of potential interest rates, which start at 5.25 percent APR, compared to U.S. Bank's minimum of 7.99 percent APR.
-Online applications for all products, as well as fast funding within 24 to 48 hours, are added advantages with SMB Compass, but U.S. Bank's online application is limited and the funding timeline is unclear.
+Unlike U.S. Bank, SMB Compass clearly outlines its criteria and shares its range of potential interest rates, which start at 5.25 percent.
+Online applications for all products, as well as fast funding within 24 to 48 hours, are added advantages with SMB Compass, but U.S. Bank's online application is limited, and the funding timeline is unclear.

 How to apply for a loan with U.S. Bank

-The application process depends on the loan type.
+The application process for U.S. Bank small business loans depends on the loan type.
 You can apply online for general purpose and equipment Quick Loans and Cash Flow Manager lines of credit.
 However, you must make an appointment to speak with a business banker if you seek another type of loan.

 Required application information